vikas-kanojia/Retail-Store-Sales-Analysis-SQL/README.md

 ## 🚀 How to Use
 1. Import `RetailStoreDB.sql` into MySQL.
 2. Run queries from `Queries.sql`.
-3. Review insights in `Report.md` or screenshots.
+3. Review insights in `Report.md'.
 4. Use results to analyze KPIs and business trends.

 ---